Election-Tech-Initiative/electionguard/docs/develop/Sample_Data.md

 **Submitted Ballot Examples:** [minimal][minimal-election-ballot] | [small][small-election-ballot] | [full][full-election-ballot] | [hamilton][hamilton-election-ballot]

-## Artifacts
+## Election Records

-Election Artifacts are the files required at the end of the election to verify the election and are intended to be posted publicly.
-There should not be any sensitive data (eg: no guardian private keys) in the artifacts.
+Election Records are the files required at the end of the election to verify the election and are intended to be posted publicly.
+There should not be any sensitive data (eg: no guardian private keys) in the records.
 These include the following:

 - Manifest
 - Election Context